netresearch/deutschepost-sdk-autocomplete-authentication/README.md

 ### System Requirements

-- PHP 7.1+ with JSON extension
+- PHP 7.1+ and 8.0+ with JSON extension

 ### Package Requirements